FrontendMasters/react-enlightenment/what-is-react.md

 That `<div>` is an HTML like tag, yes in JavaScript, called [JSX](https://facebook.github.io/jsx/).
 JSX is a custom JavaScript syntax used by React to express React nodes that map to real HTML elements and text nodes.
 React nodes, defined using JSX should not be considered a one to one match to HTML elements.
 There are [differences](https://facebook.github.io/react/docs/dom-differences.html) and some [gotchas](https://facebook.github.io/react/docs/jsx-gotchas.html).

 JSX syntax must be transformed from JSX to real JavaScript in order to be parsed by ES5 browsers.
+The above code, if not transformed would of course cause a JavaScript error.

-The official tool used to transform JSX is called [Babel](http://babeljs.io/).
+The official tool used to transform JSX to actual JavaScript code is called [Babel](http://babeljs.io/).

-After Babel transforms the JSX into real JavaScript, it will look like this:
+After Babel transforms the JSX `<div>` in the above code into real JavaScript, it will look like this:

 ```javascript
 return React.createElement('div', { style: mySelectStyle });